-When you click on Team member role, the user can be given access to view and edit questionnaires and view reporting dashboards.
-You can specify which questionnaires and dashboards your team member can have access to.
+When you select a role you can also determine the user's access to view and edit questionnaires or view reporting dashboards.
+You can specify the questionnaires and dashboards you can give access to.

-There are four authorization states and only one authorization state can be active at a time.
+There are four authorization states for your questionnaire and only one can be active at a time.

 - No Access disables the user from accessing the chosen dashboard.

 - All Access allows the user to access and adjust the chosen dashboard.